 └─ sqlsugar-oceanbase-odbc.sln

-namespace GbaseTest { internal class Program { ... ... } public class TestEntity { ... ... } }Define the
+namespace GbaseTest { internal class Program { ... ... } public class TestEntity { ... ... } }Define a class named

-To run the application, replace
+When you run the program, replace

-catchkeyword to capture exceptions and handle them.
+catchkeyword to catch and handle exceptions.

 - Use the